Low-rank passthrough neural networks: Model

+where $in$ is a \textit{state initialization function}, $f$ is a \textit{state transition function} and $\theta \in \mathcal{R}^k$ is vector of trainable parameters.
+The output $y = out(x(0:T), \theta)$ is generated by an \textit{output function} $out$, where $x(0:T)$ denotes the whole sequence of states visited during the execution.
+In a feed-forward neural network with constant hidden layer width $n$, the input $u \in \mathcal{R}^m$ and the output $y \in \mathcal{R}^l$ are vectors of fixed dimension $m$ and $l$ respectively, $T$ is a model hyperparameter.
 In a recurrent neural network the input $u$ is typically a list of $T$ $m$-dimensional vectors $u(t) \in \mathcal{R}^m$ for $t \in 1, \dots, T$ where $T$ is variable, the output $y$ is either a single $l$-dimensional vector or a list of $T$ such vectors.
-The model functions can be written as
+Other neural architectures, such as "seq2seq" transducers without attention \citep{Cho2014a}, can be also described within this framework.